I AM Lux

 As a Professional Psychologist, I provide assessment services, individual, relationship, and family counselling.

 I specialize in assessments where intimate partner violence is alleged.
-I have trained with the National Council of Juvenile and Family Court Judges, Association of Family and Conciliation Courts and Battered Women's Justice Project on assessing domestic violence in families.
+I hold specialty certification through IVAT (Institute on Violence, Abuse and Trauma) to assess domestic violence in family law contexts.
+In addition, I have trained with the National Council of Juvenile and Family Court Judges, Association of Family and Conciliation Courts and Battered Women's Justice Project on assessing domestic violence in families.

 I provide and have given expert testimony regarding divorce and the best psychological interest of children in both the Alberta Court of Justice and the Court of King’s Bench.
 I work with the College of Alberta Psychologists providing investigation and expert opinion reports with regard to whether a particular psychologist has met the minimum standards of practice expected by the College.
 I have also provided remedial training to psychologists mandated by the college to address areas in their practice that need change.